 A notification node has been added to the Toolbox palette of the flow editor allowing you to send a notification card as part of the logic of the flow.
 A notification card is comprised of a title and text description.
 It can also contain information from the flow context and up to three user actions in the form of buttons.
 Each button can trigger the execution of a sub flow.

-When a notification card is sent as part of the logic of the flow, a web notification will appear on your desktop.
-Opening this notification will take you to the card in the Notifications tab of the App Connect Web application.
+When a notification card is sent as part of the logic of the flow, you can open the card from the Notifications page in App Connect.
 From this card you can select an action, in the form of button, to trigger a sub flow.
-This is how a notification card introduces user interaction within a flow; by allowing you to activate an action when a specific situation is detected.
+This is how a notification card introduces user interaction within a flow – by allowing you to activate an action when a specific situation is detected.

 In the following example we are going to create a notification card that will be sent as soon as a big opportunity appears in your Insightly account.
 If you think the opportunity should be shared, you’ll be able to notify your team by sending them an email directly from this card.

 We start by creating an event-driven flow using the Insightly applicationâ€™s New opportunity event.

 We only want to be notified about large opportunities with bids over 10000, so we’ll use the â€˜ifâ€™ node to filter only those opportunities:

 Now letâ€™s have the flow notify us of this new interesting opportunity by using the new â€˜Notificationâ€™ node from the Toolbox palette.
 For that we select the first (+) sign in the â€˜ifâ€™ node.
 We’ll leave the ‘else’ section empty since we do not care about other opportunities at this point.

 We now need to specify the notification node.
 A notification will be sent to you in the form of a notification card that contains a title, description, and a set of buttons to trigger actions.

 The notification card itself can present information about the opportunity such as the bid amount or information about the customer.
 We fill in the information we need in the notification editor.